Ghostface Killers

-"Ghostface Killers" is a song by Atlanta-based rapper 21 Savage, American rapper Offset, and American record producer Metro Boomin featuring fellow American rapper Travis Scott.
+"Ghostface Killers" is a song by British-American rapper 21 Savage, American rapper Offset, and American record producer Metro Boomin featuring fellow American rapper Travis Scott.
 It was released on October 31, 2017 as the opening track from the former three's collaborative studio album Without Warning.
 The title is a reference to Ghostface Killah of the hip hop group Wu-Tang Clan.

 Composition

 Over a "sinister" beat, the song begins with Offset rapping in the chorus and first verse about his diamond jewelry and having shooters by his side, while switching his flow and using his signature triplet rhyme scheme.
 In the second verse, 21 Savage immediately compares himself to North Korean leader Kim Jong-un as a joke, while rapping about how he is still hanging out with the "killers" and "gorillas" with guns.
 The third verse finds Travis Scott in Auto-Tune laced vocals, referencing his drug use and being a "Nike" boy.

 Gary Suarez of Consequence Of Sound wrote, "While less overtly villainous than his deadpan cohort, Offset lets Savage’s sinister sensibilities rub off on him at times, particularly on opener 'Ghostface Killers'."